Shalva6/personal_projects/README.md

-# personalProjects
+# personal_projects
-Just putting my personal projects here for display.
+Just putting my personal projects here for whatever use they may have.